orbeon/orbeon-forms-doc/Form-Runner:-Buttons-and-Processes.md

     - `uri`: URL to which to send the data
     - `method`: `GET`, `POST` (default), `PUT`
     - `prune`: whether to prune non-relevant nodes (`true` by default)
-    - `annotate`: whether to annotate elements with warnings (the empty string by default)
+    - `annotate`: space-separated list of levels to annotate elements (the empty string by default)
     - `replace`: `all` to load the resulting response in the browser, or `none` (default)
     - `content`: `xml` to send the XML data (default), `pdf-url` to send the PDF URL
 - properties used